 The Delaware Historic Plate Company web site provides information pertaining to the legal requirements, cost, and history of the black and white tags found on Delaware roads.
 Additionally the company is now authorized to remake stainless steel black and white tags for tag numbers through to 200000, commercial vehicles through to C50000 and PC plates to PC9999.

-Vanity tags incur an additional $40 per year fee in addition to the standard registration rates.
+Vanity tags incur an additional annual fee to the standard registration rates.
 Seven characters are available for these tags (five characters for motorcycle tags).
 Delaware issued three new license plates in 2000 to benefit environmental and special causes.
 Examples of these specialty tags are found on the Delaware DMV Web site.
-More photos of Delaware license plates are found on Plateshack's Delaware section.
+More photos of Delaware license plates are found on Plateshack’s Delaware section.

 - Duck plate – Environmental